The average person consumes 11.4 pieces of content before making a purchase decision.

 There are three critical stages in the content marketing funnel:

-1. Top-of-the-Funnel (TOFU): This is where you’ll see the most leads.
+- Top-of-the-Funnel (TOFU): This is where you’ll see the most leads.
 They are problem-oblivious and usually aren’t ready to make a purchase right away.
+This is where you can use lead qualification software to make sure only the right kinds of leads would trickle down your funnel.

 To add another layer to the party, you’ll often see four action-powered words running alongside the core “OFU” stages: